Vision Screening Online Training Program

 Module 6 (continued): How is 20/20 associated with vision and what does it mean?

-A.) Visual acuity is defined as the sharpness or clearness of a person’s vision.
+A. Visual acuity is the sharpness or clarity of a person’s vision.

 |<-- Previous||Module 6

 Page 2 of 6